LAND3Simulations/vRAAS/README.md

 #### How can I change the unit to feet?
 Main Window -> RAAS Features -> ALL AIRCRAFT -> Units

+#### How can I disable the RAAS Display for certain displays?
+Go to _Main Window -> RAAS Features -> CURERNT AIRCRAFT -> Display setup_ <br/>
+Simply check/uncheck the desired display.
+There you can also move/resize the text.

+#### I don't see any text on my PFD/ND
+Make sure the community-folder plugin is installed.
+This should normally happen automatically.<br/>
+Check if your aircraft is in the supported list above.
+Can't find it?<br/>
+Go to _Main Window -> RAAS Features -> CURERNT AIRCRAFT -> Display setup_ to position it yourself or send a request on our Discord.

+#### The real aircraft only shows RAAS Text when TERR is selected on the ND.
+Can you add this to vRAAS?
+While vRAAS supports this, most aircraft don't provide me with the required variables to detect if TERR is selected or not.<br/>
+In case you know a way how to detect it, feel free to send me a message on Discord!

+#### I get the Self-Test even when the aircraft is cold-and-dark
+At the moment, vRAAS is always "powered on".
+Linking vRAAS to the aircraft power state is on my to-do list :)<br/>
+To avoid this in the meanwhile, you can disable the Self-Test on the _General Settings_ page.

 ### Any further questions?
 Ideas?
 Join our Discord!
 [<img width="200" src="https://github.com/user-attachments/assets/4df0b494-7c98-4a4c-b677-b22b63523ad6">](http://discord.land3simulations.com/)

+## TO-DO
+- Link to aircraft power state
+- (Virtual-)Airline Specific profiles
+- More voices
+- More aircraft